AlgoMaster Logo

 We have a binary tree and we need to compute the average of all node values at each depth level.
 Level 0 is the root, level 1 is the root's children, level 2 is the grandchildren, and so on.

-The word "each level" is the key here.
-We are not computing a single average over the whole tree.
+The phrase "each level" means we are not computing a single average over the whole tree.
 We need to group nodes by their depth, compute a separate average for each group, and return those averages in order from top to bottom.

 Key Constraints: